 Everyday life in post-war Hanoi seems remarkably relaxed, according to a news cameraman who has spent a week filming in the North Vietnamese capital.

-Everyday life in post-war Hanoi seems remarkably relaxed, according to a news cameraman who has spent a week filming in the North Vietnamese capital.
+Background: Everyday life in post-war Hanoi seems remarkably relaxed, according to a news cameraman who has spent a week filming in the North Vietnamese capital.
 He is Chris Callery, a Briton working for the National Broadcasting Company of the United States.

 Although nobody spoke to him in the streets during his tour with an official guide, Callery reported that people seamed to show few signs of suffering after eight years of warfare.